BLOG

 Open Banking didn’t kill the branch.
 It transformed its legacy into something bigger, faster, and more accessible.

-By 2035, the bank branch is no more — and we are better for it.
+Today, the bank branch is no more, and we will be better for it.

-The death of the physical branch symbolizes the triumph of data, automation, and customer empowerment.
-It reminds product leaders, fintech innovators, and regulators that:
+The death of the physical branch reminds product leaders, fintech innovators, and regulators that:

 • Customer-centricity is non-negotiable